 AN AUSTRALIAN ABC OF ANIMALS

-An Australian ABC of Animals, a lavishly illustrated alphabet book by well-known Aboriginal artist Bronwyn Bancroft, is a must-have for every home and library.
-The book is both a delightful introduction to the alphabet, and a unique exploration of Australian wildlife—some familiar, others more unusual—as seen through the eyes of an indigenous artist.
+An Australian ABC of Animals is a beautifully illustrated alphabet book by well-known Aboriginal artist Bronwyn Bancroft.
+A great way to introduce the alphabet and explore Australian wildlife!
 Animals include: kangaroo, bandicoot, wombat, echidna, cockatoo, frog and goanna—and many more.

 AN AUSTRALIAN 123 OF ANIMALS